sshanshans/sshanshans.github.io/research/research.md

 description: Research
 ---

-My research is/was supported by Danmarks Innovationsfond (2024-2029), Region Syddanmarks Innovationspulje (2023-2025), Danish Institute for Advanced Study (2022).
+My research is/was supported by Danmarks Innovationsfond (2024-2029), Region Syddanmarks Innovationspulje (2023-2025), and the Danish Institute for Advanced Study (2022).

 ## Publications